A speller qualifying for the 2017 Scripps National Spelling Bee must meet these requirements:

 - The speller must not have won a Scripps National Spelling Bee championship near Washington, D.C.

 - The speller must attend a school that is officially enrolled with the Scripps National Spelling Bee.

-- The speller must not have repeated fourth, fifth, sixth, seventh, or eighth grade for the purpose of extending spelling bee eligibility.
-If the speller has repeated fourth, fifth, sixth, seventh, or eighth grade, the speller must notify the Scripps National Spelling Bee of the circumstances of grade repetition by March 31, 2014; and the Scripps National Spelling Bee will, in its sole discretion, determine the speller's eligibility status on or before April 30, 2014.
+- The speller must not have repeated any grade for the purpose of extending spelling bee eligibility.
+If the speller has repeated any grade, the speller must notify the Scripps National Spelling Bee of the circumstances of grade repetition by March 31, 2017; and the Scripps National Spelling Bee will, in its sole discretion, determine the speller's eligibility status on or before April 30, 2017.

 - The speller–or the speller's parent, legal guardian, or school official acting on the speller's behalf–must not have declared to another entity an academic classification higher than eighth grade for any purpose, including high school graduation equivalency or proficiency examinations and/or examinations such as the PSAT, SAT, or ACT.